A Real Page Turner

 THE MONK

-He was Swami Vivekananda who first took Vedanta philosophy to the West from India when he appeared at the religious congress in 1893 at Chicago during the World's Columbian Exposition.
-Today his name requires no introduction to erudite people around the Globe―a simple search with his monastic name in the Internet brings about 1,60,00,000 results in less than a minute.
+He was Swami Vivekananda who first took Vedanta philosophy to the West when he appeared at the religious congress in 1893 in Chicago.
+Today, his name requires no introduction to erudite people around the Globe―a simple search of his monastic name on the Internet brings about millions of responses in a few seconds.

 THE MERCHANT

 He was Frank H. Leggett.
-In 1895 when he first met Vivekananda, his wholesale grocery business occupied a large building on the West Broadway and Franklin Street, a landmark in the then downtown New York City.
-At a moderate estimate the building was worth $300,000 and his average business stock stored therein stood at $ 600,000.
-And the real worth of these sums could be assessed if we remember that during those days a plot of 101 acres at Catskills in southeastern New York State had a cost of around $200.
-These apart, Frank had large warehouses in places to store his merchandise.
-And to name a few of his other business interests : he was a director of the Home Insurance Company, trustee of the Greenwich Savings Bank, a director of the National Park Bank, a member of the Chamber of Commerce, Produce Exchange, Mercantile Exchange and Cotton Exchange.
+In 1895, when he first met Vivekananda, his wholesale grocery business occupied a large building on West Broadway and Franklin Street, a landmark in then-downtown New York City.
+At a moderate estimate, the building was worth $300,000, and his average business stock there stood at $ 600,000.
+And the tentative worth of these sums could be assessed if we remember that during those days, a plot of 101 acres at Catskills in southeastern New York State cost around $200.
+These apart, Frank had large warehouses in various places to store his merchandise.
+To name a few of his other business interests, he was a director of the Home Insurance Company, a trustee of the Greenwich Savings Bank, and a director of the National Park Bank, a member of the Chamber of Commerce, Produce Exchange, Mercantile Exchange and Cotton Exchange.
 Besides, he was among the founder members of a few of the leading Clubs of New York, some of which have become more than legends today.

 THE FRIENDSHIP

 Despite a brilliant family lineage, proven business acumen and extraordinary success, sustaining happiness never came to Frank's life.
-Misfortune repeatedly crossed his path and its intensity could easily have devastated the life of any average man.
+Misfortunes repeatedly crossed his path with so much intensity that could have devastated the life of an average man.
 But he was Francis Leggett, destiny had much before devised a greater role for him in the life of Swami Vivekananda.
-Hence he always bounced back from the pit of misfortune with unbelievable endurance and stood erect with a stoic stance to course along a newer paths.
+Hence, he always bounced back from the pit of his misfortune with unbelievable endurance and stood erect stoically to course along newer paths.

 BETTY LEGGETT